 JET Life in Hiji

-Currently, there is only one JET in Hiji working as a prefectural ALT.
+Currently, there are three JETs in Hiji - one working as a prefectural ALT and two working at ES and JHS respectively.
 Because Hiji is a bit further away from the busier areas of Beppu Bay, the cost of living is generally a bit lower.
 There is no subsidized housing available, only private.
 Hiji is situated between Beppu and Kitsuki, but Beppu is generally more accessible.
 Depending on how close they are to one of the four stations, a JET can successfully commute between schools (as well as beyond Oita Prefecture) without needing a car; however, getting a car is extremely helpful in terms of convenience.

 Route 10 is the main artery through Hiji; some see Hiji as a gateway town into Beppu (and Oita) from the airport.
 Buses run within and through Hiji as well, through community buses and Oita Kotsu.
 Four JR Kyushu train stations are within the boundaries of Hiji: Bungo-Toyooka, Yokoku, Hiji, and Oga.
 However, no express trains stop in Hiji; the closest SONIC-accessible stations are Kitsuki and Kamegawa.